mullvad/win-split-tunnel/leaktest/README.md

 ### `st1`

-Evaluate whether binds to localhost are correctly **NOT** being redirected.
+Evaluate whether different kinds of binds are correctly handled.

-When redirecting binds, one has to be mindful about attempted binds towards localhost.
-These binds must not be redirected because it would expose local services on the LAN.
+1. Bind to tunnel interface and validate that bind is redirected to lan interface.
+1. Bind to lan interface and validate that bind is successful.
+1. Do not bind before connecting.
+Validate that bind is directed to lan interface.

-`leaktest st1`
+`leaktest st1 [tcp/udp]`

 ### `st2`